Career Timeline of Anthony Davis: Major Achievements and Milestones

 On August 4, 2023, Anthony Davis signed a three-year contract extension with the Los Angeles Lakers.

-December 10, 2023: Won the inaugural NBA Cup with the Lakers
+December 10, 2023: Won the Inaugural NBA Cup

-On December 10, 2023, Anthony Davis and the Lakers won the inaugural NBA Cup after winning the 2023 NBA In-Season Tournament, with Davis scoring 41 points, 20 rebounds, 5 assists, and 4 blocks against the Indiana Pacers in the championship game and being named to the All-Tournament team.
+On December 10, 2023, Anthony Davis and the Lakers won the inaugural NBA Cup after winning the 2023 NBA In-Season Tournament, with Davis scoring 41 points, 20 rebounds, 5 assists and 4 blocks in the championship game against the Indiana Pacers and being named to the All-Tournament team.

-2023: 50 Blocks in a Single Postseason
+2023: Third Lakers Player With 50 Blocks In A Single Postseason

-2023: Won the first NBA Cup
+2023: Won NBA Cup

 In 2023, Anthony Davis won the first edition of the NBA Cup with the Los Angeles Lakers.

-January 9, 2024: Season-high 41 points against the Toronto Raptors
+January 9, 2024: Season-High 41 Points

 On January 9, 2024, Anthony Davis scored a season-high 41 points, including 20 in the fourth quarter, along with 11 rebounds and 6 assists in a 132–131 win over the Toronto Raptors.

-April 15, 2024: Named to the 2024 U.S. Olympic team
+April 15, 2024: Named to 2024 U.S. Olympic Team

-On April 15, 2024, Anthony Davis was named to the 2024 U.S. Olympic team, returning to the national team after a 10-year gap.
+On April 15, 2024, Davis was named to the 2024 U.S. Olympic team, returning to the national team after a 10-year gap.
+He later helped Team USA win the gold medal, averaging 8.3 points, 6.7 rebounds, 2.0 assists, 1.2 steals and 1.5 blocks per game.

 On January 27, 2025, Anthony Davis opened the game against the Charlotte Hornets with 21 points and 11 rebounds in the first quarter, on his way to a 42 point, 23 rebound win.